-Whether you choose to find a companion through an agency, directly on a self-employed basis, or through an introductory agency like HomeTouch, it's personality that matters.
+Choosing companion care can include a live in companion or simply a drop in private companion for the elderly.
+Whether you opt for an elderly companion through an agency, directly on a self-employed basis, or through an introductory agency like HomeTouch, it's personality that matters.

 How to select the perfect companion

 With roughly 3.9 million older people in the UK saying that the TV is their only company, loneliness is an epidemic, but the burden of easing loneliness shouldn’t fall on relatives alone.
 Indeed, the emotional implications of caregiving are well documented, and sacrificing your own life to provide constant companionship for an elderly relative is a sure-fire way to let resentment foster.